The best towns in Herefordshire for a day trip

 Bromyard was first recorded in 840 and is steeped in rural history.
 The town’s name derives from Old English, meaning “an enclosure covered or fenced with broom or gorse”.
 The town is nestled in northeast Herefordshire on the A44 between Leominster and Worcester, and these days it’s known as the Town of Festivals.

 In June there’s the Scarecrow Festival with parades and scarecrow walks.
 In July it’s the annual Bromyard Festival of Speed, celebrating motoring history.
-It includes hill climbs on the rural roads whilst classic cars and motorcycles take over the town.
+Although the hill climbs aren’t happening in 2026, classic cars and motorcycles will take over the town.
+The Nozstock music festival also takes place in July.
 In September, Bromyard hosts its annual Folk Festival which has been running for over 50 years and attracts acts and audiences for all over the UK.

-35 minutes from Pearl Lake.
-29 minutes from Arrow Bank.
-44 minutes from Rockbridge.
+Bromyard is 35 minutes by car from Pearl Lake, 29 minutes from Arrow Bank, and 44 minutes from Rockbridge.

 Hay is technically in Powys, but it properly straddles the border and historically it was divided into English Hay and Welsh Hay.
-Hay Castle sits above the town and is now a cultural centre, despite a chequered past including a fire in 1977.
 Books are very much the towns life blood with over 20 independent shops.
 The town is home to numerous family-owned shops, cafes and restaurants.
 If you like a walk then visit the Warren, a riverside meadow with gravel beaches and small rapids.

-38 minutes from Pearl Lake.
+Hay is 38 minutes by car from Pearl Lake.
 32 minutes from Arrow Bank.
 34 minutes from Rockbridge.

-Historic Kington and the surrounding countryside in west Herefordshire is a gateway to so much that part of the county has to offer.
+Historic Kington and the surrounding countryside in North West Herefordshire is a gateway to so much this part of the county has to offer.
 From the town’s main car park you’ll soon be walking on Hergest Ridge, part of the Offa’s Dyke Trail.
 Fun fact – Hergest Ridge is the name of musician Mike Oldfields 1974, 2nd studio album after he spent time in the area!

 The town dates back to the Domesday Book of 1086 when it was called ‘Chingtune’ which means ‘king’s town’ in Old English.
 It had great strategic value as it sat above the River Arrow and even had a castle in the 11th century until King John knocked it down.